 Applications can activate foreign key enforcement at run-time using the PRAGMA foreign_keys statement.
 Or, foreign key enforcement can be activated at compile-time using the -DSQLITE_DEFAULT_FOREIGN_KEYS=1 compile-time option.

 Usually (the exceptions are INTEGER PRIMARY KEY tables and WITHOUT ROWID tables) a PRIMARY KEY in an SQLite table is really the same as a UNIQUE constraint.
 Due to an historical oversight, the column values of such a PRIMARY KEY are allowed to be NULL.
 This is a bug, but by the time the problem was discovered there where so many databases in circulation that depended on the bug that the decision was made to support the bugging behavior moving forward.

-SQLite does not impose this restriction.
+SQLite does not enforce this restriction.
 The output columns from an aggregate query can be arbitrary expressions that include columns not found in GROUP BY clause.
 This feature has two uses:

 With SQLite (but not any other SQL implementation that we know of) if an aggregate query contains a single min() or max() function, then the values of columns used in the output are taken from the row where the min() or max() value was achieved.
 If two or more rows have the same min() or max() value, then the columns values will be chosen arbitrarily from one of those rows.

 For example to find the highest paid employee:

 In the query above, the values for the first_name and last_name columns will correspond to the row that satisfied the max(salary) condition.